-- Upon default, meaning failure on the part of the developer or surety to make timely completion of the required improvements, the board of aldermen may require the developer, the surety, or the financial institution holding the escrow account to pay all or any portion of the bond or escrow account fund to the town. - 2.
-Upon payment, the Board of Aldermen, in its discretion, may expend such portion of the funds as it deems necessary to complete all or any portion of the required improvements.
+- 1. Upon default, meaning failure on the part of the developer or surety to make timely completion of the required improvements, the Town Council may require the developer, the surety, or the financial institution holding the escrow account to pay all or any portion of the bond or escrow account fund to the town. - 2.
+Upon payment, the Town Council, in its discretion, may expend such portion of the funds as it deems necessary to complete all or any portion of the required improvements.